Zeddic-SMO/java_algorithms/017_HashMap.md

 If you try to get a value that is not present in your map, it returns the value of **null**.

 > null is a special type that represents the absence of a value.

+## Method Description

+put(key, value) - Inserts or updates the key-value pair in the map. get(key) - Retrieves the value associated with the given key.
+Returns null if the key is not found. remove(key) - Removes the key-value pair for the given key. containsKey(key) - Returns true if the map contains the given key. containsValue(value) - Returns true if the map contains the given value. keySet() - Returns a Set view of all the keys in the map. values() - Returns a Collection view of all the values in the map. size() - Returns the number of key-value pairs in the map. isEmpty() - Returns true if the map is empty. clear() - Removes all the key-value pairs from the map.